isxuowo/mcwiki/Alloy-Furnace.md

-The alloy furnace is the most important machine for creating advanced alloys to progress in Mech.
+Of the 3 machines needed to produce advanced alloys, the Alloy Furnace is the most important.
 It combines molten resources and items to create molten alloys, which can be piped into a Casting Basin to create ingots.

 ```
 Machine Upgrade: Enables creating Tier 3 Alloys